 Located in the central part of Italy, Florence is the capital of Tuscany Region, it has approximately 380,000 inhabitants – and up to one million in the metropolitan area- for 102 kmq.
 The Arno River runs through the city and a series of bridges connects its two banks including the famous Ponte Vecchio.
 The surrounding hills, a typical Tuscan landscape, provide a harmonious backdrop, adding to its value.

-Florence is the cradle of the Renaissance, this is not just an evocation of an extraordinary past, but also a paradigm for today’s renewal, for a more open, flourishing and pioneering city, lying on values that are crucial for facing the current challenges.
+Florence is the cradle of the Renaissance.
+This is not just an evocation of an extraordinary past, but also a paradigm for today’s renewal, for a more open, flourishing and pioneering city, lying on values that are crucial for facing the current challenges.

-Its wide cultural offer is both linked to its heritage – museums, theaters, churches, libraries – and constantly revamped: Florence is a ‘Vibe City’, first in Europe for creativity and cultural liveliness, according to the EU’s Cultural and Creative Cities Monitor 2019.
+Its wide cultural offer is both linked to its heritage – museums, theaters, churches, libraries – and constantly revamped: Florence is a ‘Vibe City’, the first in Europe for creativity and cultural liveliness, according to the EU’s Cultural and Creative Cities Monitor 2019.

-Florence stands out for its use of IT to make residents and visitors’ life easier: the APP IF – Infomobility Florence provides real-time information about public transport, traffic and parking spaces and the APP FeelFlorence enable the discovery of unusual sites of interest, events, fairs, markets and related crowding conditions.
+Florence stands out for its use of IT to make residents and visitors’ life easier: the APP IF – Infomobility Florence provides real-time information about public transport, traffic and parking spaces and the APP FeelFlorence enables the discovery of unusual sites of interest, events, fairs, markets and related crowding conditions.

-Florence is an inclusive city, which leaves no one behind, promoting equal accessibility and opportunities.
+Florence is an inclusive city, which leaves no-one behind, promoting equal accessibility and opportunities.

+It is a liveable city with large and sprawling green areas, where parks are natural areas that are enhanced and used as places for socialising and leisure.
 In addition, there is a great tradition of high-quality craftwork, renowned fashion and design, excellent food and wine, that make the city attractive to invest and live in.